EduardoGDGV/Online-Store-Project/README.md

 We will conduct the following tests to ensure functionality:
 - **Unit Tests:** Each function will be tested individually to verify correctness.
 - **Integration Tests:** Test interactions between modules (e.g., user login and product browsing).
+We used the default users and products created to simulate the purchase pipeline, as well as other functionalities, to assure good implementation.

 ---